damiancipolat/IntiveFDV-Fullstack-JS-Challenge/Server/README.md

 #### Development details:
 To create this project use the "tweet" module of npm to consume the Twitter streaming API, also use the ExpressJS framework to create the api rest.
 As a database I use MongoDB.

-The MongoDB server that I use whas MongoLab.
+The MongoDB server that I use was MongoLab.

 #### To install and run:
 Follow this instruction to instal the proyect dependencies and run the server.